What is Cetyl Alcohol?

 Why Is Cetyl Alcohol Used?

-Cetyl alcohol has many functions in cosmetics and skin care products, including use as an emollient, emulsifier, thickener, and surfactant.
+Cetyl alcohol has many functions in cosmetics and skincare products, including use as an emollient, emulsifier, thickener, and surfactant.

-As an emollient, cetyl alcohol has the ability to soften and smooth the scales of the skin, which helps to reduce rough, flaky skin.
-Emollients are also occlusive agents, which provide a layer of protection that helps prevent water loss from the skin.
+As an emollient, cetyl alcohol has the ability to soften and smooth flakiness on the skin, which helps to reduce rough, dry skin.
+Emollients are also occlusive agents, which means they provide a layer of protection that helps prevent water loss from the skin.